-*The university's international study abroad programs give students new perspectives on the world around them.
+- Study abroad programs give students new perspectives on the world around them.

-*Tulane's honors program enables participation in special seminars and innovative courses.
+- The honors program enables participation in special seminars and innovative courses.

-*The Newcomb College Institute offers numerous research opportunities for female students.
+- The Newcomb College Institute offers numerous research opportunities for female students.

-*Tulane's freshmen TIDES seminars bring together small groups of students and faculty to explore significant issues from multiple perspectives.
+- Freshmen TIDES seminars bring together small groups of students and faculty to explore significant issues from multiple perspectives.

-*Unique research, artistic and cultural institutes throughout the campus offer undergraduates unparalleled research opportunities.
+- Unique research, artistic, and cultural institutes throughout the campus offer undergraduates unparalleled research opportunities.